Life insurance can be used for a variety of personal uses.

 Is it fair that you should burden someone else with your financial mess?
 Life insurance can take care of these outstanding financial issues, and it won’t fall on the back of someone else.

-Nobody likes or wants to think about dying but as unpleasant and uncomfortable as the prospect might be, death is inevitable and unavoidable – and so are taxes by the way.
+Nobody likes or wants to think about dying but as unpleasant and uncomfortable as the prospect might be, death is inevitable and unavoidable – and so are taxed by the way.

 You can easily afford a small life insurance policy that will cover this expense so it doesn’t have to come out of the pockets of the people who care about you.
 Do you really want to burden them with this expense?